-These first few speech board games are perfect for toddlers who are just learning to play games as they are not language heavy.
+These first few speech therapy board games are perfect for toddlers who are just learning to play games as they are not language heavy.
 These games are great for promoting skills such as joint attention, turn-taking, cause and effect, commenting, and learning basic vocabulary and concepts (i.e. on, off, in, out, next).
 Some of these games introduce letter, shape and number concepts as well.

 NAPA offers speech therapy to children of all ages to address delays and disorders in expressive/receptive language, articulation, oral motor dysfunction, apraxia of speech, social language, fluency, feeding and swallowing, and cognitive skills.
 Contact us today for more information!